ZiffDavis/laravel-onelogin/readme.md

 ### Note for Laravel 5.7+

-If your application uses Laravel 5.7 or greater, please make sure to this package is updated to v0.0.7 or greater.
+If your application uses Laravel 5.7 or greater, please make sure this package is updated to v0.0.7 or greater.

 # Configuration & Setup